open-simulation-platform/libcosim/docs/main_page.md

 `cosim::system_structure`, as described above, and inject this structure into an empty `cosim::execution` using `cosim::inject_system_structure()`.
-However, it is also possible to build the execution "by hand" by adding simulators and functions to it in the form of `cosim::async_slave` and `cosim::function` objects, respectively.
+However, it is also possible to build the execution "by hand" by adding simulators and functions to it in the form of `cosim::slave` and `cosim::function` objects, respectively.

 When would you choose which method?
 Starting with `cosim::system_structure`